faubes/zombie-graphs/README.md

 ZombiesAndSurvivorsGame is an attempt to add a GUI using JUNG's graph drawing capabilities.
 I decided it required refactoring and some sort oF MVC pattern to make it nice and so gave up on that.
 For now, it allows you to draw a given graph in a bare applet.

-The ZombiesAndSurvivorsUtils class contains Floyd Warshall and other algorithms for trying to solve the game.
+The ZombiesAndSurvivorsUtils class contains Floyd Warshall and other algorithms for trying to solve the game, and checking for valid moves.